zhuang-li/zhuang-li.github.io/_pages/service.md

 I have contributed to several open-source projects that advance **Natural Language Processing (NLP)** and **Machine Learning (ML):**

 - **Starcoder2 Project**
   - Contributed to the development of an open-source coding LLM, led by Hugging Face.
   - [GitHub Repository](https://github.com/bigcode-project/starcoder2)

-- **Text Scene Graph Parsing**
+- **FACTUAL: Text Scene Graph Parsing**
-  - Built a text scene graph parsing tool in collaboration with **Adobe** and **Wuhan University**.
+  - Built FACTUAL, a text scene graph parser, in collaboration with **Adobe** and **Wuhan University**.
   - Impact: Downloaded over **31,000 times** from PyPI and **130,000 times** from Hugging Face Models.
   - [GitHub Repository](https://github.com/zhuang-li/FactualSceneGraph)